jupyterhub/oauthenticator/README.md

 [OpenShift](oauthenticator/openshift.py).

-There is also a [GenericAuthenticator](oauthenticator/generic.py) that can be used to write your own Authenticators with any OAuth 2.0 provider.
+There is also a [GenericAuthenticator](oauthenticator/generic.py) that can be configured with any OAuth 2.0 identity provider or can be used to create a new authenticator class when additional customization is needed.

 ## Installation
 The installation guide can be found in the [docs](https://oauthenticator.readthedocs.io/en/latest/getting-started.html#installation).

-The docs also provide example setups for different OAuth providers:
+The docs also provide example setups for different OAuth2 identity providers:

 * [General Setup](https://oauthenticator.readthedocs.io/en/latest/getting-started.html#general-setup)
 * [Azure AD](https://oauthenticator.readthedocs.io/en/latest/getting-started.html#azure-ad-setup)